isabelyb/isabelyb/README.md

 ### Hi there 👋, I am Isabel

-I worked as a pharmacist for several years and learned about manufacturing processes, quality assurance, and documentation.

-I love to collaborate in the entire product development cycle as an excellent way to see the big picture, contribute to solutions, and discover new things.
+I am an ISTQB Certified software tester skilled in both manual and automation testing, with experience in working within multidisciplinary teams and applying agile methodologies.
+For manual testing management, I've utilized tools such as Postman, ClickUp, Jira, and Spreadsheets.
+In automation, I am keen on learning and applying new frameworks and tools, including Playwright, Cucumber, Mocha, and WebdriverIO.

-- 🌱 I’m currently working as a QA Automation - learning TypeScript - Gherkin - Cucumber - Playwright
+- 🌱 I’m currently working as a QA - learning Js - Ts - Gherkin - Cucumber - Playwright - WebdriverIO
 - 😄 Pronouns: She/Her

 ## 🎯 &nbsp;&nbsp;Some technologies I use: